gopher-motorsports/gopher-vision/README.md

 python rx.py
 ```

-`gui.py` provides a GUI with plots available for each GopherCAN parameter. `rx.py` is run in another thread to provide samples.
-Together, these two scripts form a live telemetry system.
+`gui.py` opens a GUI with plots available for each GopherCAN parameter. `rx.py` is run in another thread to provide live telemetry samples.

 ```
 python gui.py